Yogi

 The influential commentator Madhusudana Sarasvati (b. circa 1490) divided the Gita's eighteen chapters into three sections, each of six chapters.
 According to his method of division the first six chapters deal with Karma yoga, the middle six deal with Bhakti yoga, and the last six deal with Jnana (knowledge).
 This interpretation has been adopted by some later commentators and rejected by others.

-Major branches of Yoga include: Hatha Yoga, Karma Yoga,
+Major branches of Yoga include: Hatha Yoga, Karma

-thought, established by the Yoga Sutras of Patanjali.
+schools of thought, established by the Yoga Sutras of Patanjali.

 Etymology